JonathanWamsley/Functional-Data-Engineering-Lessons/1 Functional Data Engineering — a modern paradigm for batch data processing.md

 Immutable data long with versioned logic are key to reproducibility.

 It allows one to create a story as raw data is inputed into a function that will always work the same way.
-This means The data can also be traced through a backfilled recreation process.
+This means if data in corrupted, the new correct version can be passed through the same date pipelin and give the corrected data.

 ### Pure tasks